The Cathedral during the Centuries

-Surely outstanding in Spoleto is the Annunciation Church, that is also the Cathedral.
-A building so powerful in its beauty that will impress all those who take the staircase that suddenly opens up among the alleys.
-But, please do not trust the first impression: this, in fact, is not only a unique setting, but also and especially a place where the tracks of Time can be detected.
+The Cathedral of Spoleto is a building so powerful in its beauty that will impress all those who take the staircase that suddenly opens up among the alleys.
+However, do not trust the first impression, in fact, it is not only a unique setting, but also and especially a place where the tracks of time can be detected.

-In the mosaic the artist's name and the date are included, a detail that was absolutely not common at that time.
-Here Man signs his work as he wishes that his name may last in time.
-One more work, inside the cathedral, was dated and signed: the Crucifixion painted by Alberto Sotio in 1187.
-It was painted on parchment, then glued on a modeled panel.
-This work is unique for many reasons.
-Among others, it is one of the oldest examples of a painted Crucifixion; and precisely, it is among the very infrequent 12th century works that display the artist's name and the date.
+Another artwork, preserved inside the cathedral, is dated and signed: the Crucifixion painted by Alberto Sotio in 1187, painted on parchment and glued on a modeled panel.
+This work is unique for many reasons; in particular, it is one of the oldest examples of a painted cross and, precisely, it is among the very rare 12th century works that display the artist's name and the date.

-More works in the cathedral would be carried on in the following centuries.
-In the late 14th century, Bishop Galardo commissioned the embellishment of the inside walls with a set of frescoes, now lost, with Episodes from the Old and New Testaments, beside episodes from the lives of some saints referring to Spoleto.
+More works in the cathedral carried on in the following centuries.
+In the late 14th century, Bishop Galardo commissioned the decoration of the inside walls with a set of frescoes, now lost, with Episodes from the Old and New Testaments, beside episodes from the lives of some saints referring to Spoleto.

-The big architectural upsetting, however, took place in the years 1638-44 by decision of Cardinal Francesco Barberini (1597 - 1679), nephew to Pope Urban VIII (Maffeo Barberini), who in his turn had been the Archbishop of Spoleto from 1608 to 1617.
+The big architectural upsetting, however, took place inside the Cathedral between 1638 and 1644 by decision of Cardinal Francesco Barberini (1597 - 1679), nephew to Pope Urban VIII (Maffeo Barberini), who in his turn had been the Archbishop of Spoleto from 1608 to 1617.
 The 17th century changes, carried out by an architect from Florence, Luigi Arrigucci (1575 - 1647), would completely hide the Romanesque structure.
-They only saved the enchanting floor in the central nave, in Cosmatesque motifs made by pieces of porphyry, serpentino (green marble), and stone.
+It was only saved the enchanting floor in the central nave, in Cosmatesque motifs made of pieces of porphyry, serpentino (green marble), and stone.

 Filippo Lippi

 Already in the 15th century the church had been re-decorated and updated according to the artistic trends of that period.
-They commissioned a famous, much requested artist from Florence, Filippo Lippi (1406 - 1469).
-He would work in the apse section between May 1467 and his death, in October 1469.
+A famous and much requested artist from Florence, Filippo Lippi (1406 - 1469), was commissioned to work in the apse section between May 1467 and his death, in October 1469.
 The apse is frescoed with episodes from the life of Virgin Mary, to whom the church is dedicated.
-The cycle comprises four main scenes: the Annunciation, Christ's Nativity, the Dormitio Virginis (Mary's death, but literally her “sleep”), and her Crowning in Glory.
-Standing in the middle, the observer will feel embraced by those paintings on all sides, and transported into a different space thanks to both the colors in the scenes and the way in which they are structured.
+The cycle comprises four main scenes: the Annunciation, Christ's Nativity, the Dormitio Virginis (Mary's death, but literally her “sleep”), and the Crowning in Glory.

 Lippi's remains were buried right inside the cathedral, so that the artist and his work will be bound forever.
 The Lord of Florence, Lawrence the Magnificent, had a sepulchral monument built to honor him.
-The painter's son, Filippino Lippi – who had already started his own career as an artist – designed his father's tomb.
-And finally, Filippo Lippi's memory was celebrated in verse by Agnolo Poliziano.
+The painter's son, Filippino Lippi, who had already started his own career as an artist, designed his father's tomb and his memory was celebrated in verse by Agnolo Poliziano.

-Bishop Eroli's chapel in the cathedral's rightward nave was frescoed in 1497 by an Umbrian artist, Bernardino di Betto, mostly known by his nickname: Pinturicchio, the “Little Painter.”
-He had come back to his homeland after working in the Papal Apartments in Vatican.
-In the vault, God the Father is “portrayed.”
-On the wall, a group with Virgin Mary and the Infant Jesus, between Saint John the Baptist and Saint Leonard, is surrounded by a sweet lake landscape.
-But, what may look like a plain, sober picture at first sight, actually hides many interesting details – to be found out carefully, and personally.
+Bishop Eroli's chapel in the cathedral's rightward nave was frescoed in 1497 by an Umbrian artist, Bernardino di Betto, mostly known as Pinturicchio, who had come back to his homeland after working in the Papal Apartments in Vatican.
+In the vault, God the Father is portrayed; on the wall, a group with Virgin Mary and the Infant Jesus, between Saint John the Baptist and Saint Leonard, is surrounded by a lake landscape.
+However, what may look like a plain, sober picture at first sight, actually hides many interesting details to be found out personally.

-Inside Spoleto's cathedral, it will also be worth having a look at 1.
-The Santissima Icona, an icon with the picture of Virgin Mary, a gift by Emperor Frederick Barbarossa to the town as a peace sign in 1185, and 2.
-The Chapel of Relics, built in the area of the ancient Church of Saint Primiano.
+Inside Spoleto's cathedral, it is also worth having a look at an icon with the picture of Virgin Mary, a gift by Emperor Frederick Barbarossa to the town as a peace sign in 1185 and the Chapel of Relics, built in the area of the ancient Church of Saint Primiano.
 Here, in one of the 16th century closets decorated with Prophets and Sibyls, a letter hand-written by Saint Francis of Assisi is kept.

 INFO